-- The Participant may voluntarily discontinue or lower the certified rating for any existing model at any time prior to the Program's selection for compliance testing of that model or any of its associated models. - The Participant may increase the certified rating if supporting data is submitted following the requirements of Section 2.1 STEP 2.1.1.
+- The Participant may voluntarily discontinue or lower the certified rating for any existing model at any time prior to the Program's selection for compliance testing of that model or any of its associated models. - The Participant may increase the certified rating if supporting data is submitted following the requirements of Section 2.1 STEP 2.1.1.1.1.
 The increased rating shall not be included in the program until any questions concerning the re-rating are answered to the satisfaction of AHRI.
 Models with increased ratings may be subject to increased review and selection for verification testing. - 3.11 Requirement for Adding New Basic Model to the Directory.
-Product data submitted for acceptance shall meet the requirements of Section 2.1 STEP 2.1.1.

-3.12 Relisting a Discontinued Product.
-Models previously discontinued for which the Participant is seeking relisting, shall meet the requirements of Section 2.1 STEP 2.1.1.
-Those models meeting the requirements of Section 2.1 STEP 2.1.1 shall not require qualification testing.
-Test reports originally submitted are acceptable.
+Product data submitted for acceptance shall meet the requirements of Section 2.1 STEP 2.1.1.1.1. - 3.12 Relisting a Discontinued Product.
+Models previously discontinued for which the Participant is seeking relisting, shall meet the requirements of Section 2.1 STEP 2.1.1.1.1.
+Those models meeting the requirements of Section 2.1 STEP 2.1.1.1.1 shall not require qualification testing.
+Test reports originally submitted are acceptable. - 3.13 Consequences for Improper Ratings.
+Assign one (1) Penalty Test immediately for any Electric Storage input rate removed from the alternative input rate list in the Directory following a testing failure.